 But when does it make sense to invest in software?
 We sat down with our VP and Manufacturing Practice Leader, John Madsen, to discuss various alternatives for additional investment in your business.
 A software investment could mean helping your business grow faster, be more competitive, and increase profitability.

 Evaluating Your Current Software

-When it comes to updating an operation platform, the cost to the company is more than simply the purchase of the system.
+When it comes to upgrading software, the cost to the company is more than simply the purchase of the system.
 Training and implementation are a soft cost that can overwhelm and delay original predictions for improvements.
 The R&D Tax Credit can offset some of this expense when qualified research and development activities are conducted.
 In fact, there are generally numerous activities within a software project that contain Qualified Research Expenses (QREs).
 The R&D Tax Credit was designed to encourage companies to not only develop new products and processes, but also to improve existing products and process - To give you an edge in a competitive market.
-Take a close look at your new software project to understand ways in which it can be innovative and improve your existing processes.
+Take a close look at your new software project to understand the ways in which it can be innovative and improve your existing processes.

 The Four-Part Test

 For any activity to qualify as R&D, it must first pass the Four-Part Test.
 The four parts of the test are: